chenyunguiMilook/vectorshop-site/docs/61_copy_code.md

 # Copying Code

 Supports copying code for shape layers and text layers, with options to adjust the precision of floating-point values in the code.
+Right-click on the layer and select the **"Copy Code..."** menu to open the code export panel.

 ## Shape Layer Code